Rain, weeds, and drought impact wheat harvest

 Farmers Coop in Cheney is seeing about 10-25 bushels per acre normally, farmers get about 40-45.

-“It is definitely going to have a huge impact on the Coop financially and our producers financially,” said Farmers Coop General Manager Rusty Morehead.
+“It is definitely going to have a huge impact on the Coop financially and our producers financially,” said Rusty Morehead, Farmers Coop general manager.

 Morehead said they have farmers bring their crops within a 60-mile radius of Cheney.